 Learning Spanish for Beginners means discovering lovely customs and traditions!

-In this period of the year, learning Spanish for Beginner students is closely related to Easter (Pascua).
+In this period of the year, while learning Spanish for Beginners students study many things about Easter (Pascua).

 Have you ever heard about Malaga?

 Easter in Malaga means a whole week of celebrations, like many other Spanish cities.
 But there is an intriguing tradition (tradición) you might have not heard about.

 Every Easter Wednesday (Miercoles de Pascua), Spanish church pardons a prisoner (prisionero) who is freed during a popular celebration.